 GIGABYTE motherboards provide two unique BIOS update tools, Q-Flash [TM] and @BIOS [TM].
 GIGABYTE Q-Flash and @BIOS are easy-to-use and allow you to update the BIOS without the need to enter MS-DOS mode.
-Additionally, this motherboard features the DualBIOS [TM] design and supports Q-Flash Plus, providing multiple protection for the safety and stability of your computer.
+Additionally, this motherboard features the DualBIOS [TM] design, providing multiple protection for the safety and stability of your computer.